Unlocking the Potential…. Making Ketamine Even More Effective

 There are several reasons why the effects of a ketamine infusion do not last very long.
 It is important to remember that the original ketamine infusion developed at Yale in 1994, which is now commonly used to treat some mood disorders, was never initially intended to treat depression or anxiety.

 All medications we use today come in different dosages – different conditions and different individuals respond best to specific amounts of medicine but not others.

-Due to ketamine's early reports of success, the original protocol, in which each patient receives 0.5 milligrams of ketamine for each kilogram of overall body weight, was quickly adopted by many without any thought as to the "optimal" or best dosage for that person or condition.
+Due to ketamine's early reports of success, the original protocol, in which each patient receives 0.5 milligrams of ketamine for each kilogram of overall body weight, was quickly adopted by many without any thought about the "optimal" or best dosage for that person or condition.
 After all, early reports suggested it worked better than any conventional medication that way, and so it was adopted as "good enough."
 But is it?

-After years of working with hundreds of patients with difficult to treat conditions, we have identified many factors that either contribute to an infusion's effects or work against them.
-Often these issues are either not discovered or overlooked by many of those providing ketamine-based therapy.
+After years of working with hundreds of patients with difficult-to-treat conditions, we have identified many factors that either contribute to an infusion's effects or work against them.
+Often, these issues are either not discovered or overlooked by many of those providing ketamine-based therapy.
 For example, many physicians are unaware of the significant effects and interactions of body mass, common medications, and genetic metabolism on the primary and secondary metabolism of ketamine.

 Body composition and ketamine: